fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 ---

 ### Project 1
 The goal of this project is to get you familiar with visual data exploration.
 We will use Pandas, GeoPandas and Jupyter to import, transform, visualize and analyze a dataset.
 Some of the operations you will need to perform in this exploratory process have been covered in the lectures, other operations have not.
 Please, familiarize yourself with GeoPandas' [documentation](https://geopandas.org/en/stable/docs.html).
-Also note that, depending on your dataset, you will need to use *multiple* datasets; the most straightforward case is if you want to perform a spatial aggregation over neighborhoods -- in this case you will also need a Shapefile (or GeoJSON) with the description of the neighborhoods.
+Also note that, depending on your selected dataset, you will need to also consider *other* datasets; the most straightforward case is if you want to perform a spatial aggregation over neighborhoods -- in this case you will also need a Shapefile (or GeoJSON) with the description of the shape neighborhoods.

 We will use GitHub to manage code and documentation.
 You should create a repository for your team on GitHub Classroom (see Piazza for invitation link).